 RDNIS needs to be supported when using Automated Alternate Routing (AAR).

 AAR can route calls over the PSTN when the WAN is oversubscribed.
 However, when calls are rerouted over the PSTN, RDNIS can be affected.
-Incorrect RDNIS information can affect voicemail calls that are rerouted over the PSTN by AAR when Cisco Unity Connection is remote from its messaging clients.
-If the RDNIS information is not correct, the call does not reach the voicemail box of the dialed user but instead receives the automated attendant prompt, and the caller might be asked to reenter the extension number of the party they wish to reach.
+Incorrect RDNIS information can affect voice mail calls that are rerouted over the PSTN by AAR when Cisco Unity Connection is remote from its messaging clients.
+If the RDNIS information is not correct, the call do not reach the voice mail box of the dialed user, instead receive the automated attendant prompt, and the caller might be asked to reenter the extension number of the party they wish to reach.
 This behavior is primarily an issue when the telephone carrier is unable to ensure RDNIS across the network.
 There are numerous reasons why the carrier might not be able to ensure that RDNIS is properly sent.
 Check with your carrier to determine whether it provides guaranteed RDNIS delivery end-to-end for your circuits.
 The alternative to using AAR for oversubscribed WANs is simply to let callers hear reorder tone in an oversubscribed condition.